garpofficial/garp.readthedocs.io/docs/garp.md

 # The GARP protocol
+## What is GARP?
+GARP is a protocol providing a bridge between the gaming world and crypto currency.
+Aim is to hide the complexity of crypto to gamers and game developers but at the same time to open the worlds to each other.

+## Why?
+So why is crypto relevant in the gaming context?
+Well it is a different way to allow moneytization, instead of cluttering Your game with trackable cookies and advertising GARP allows You a clean way to get a kickback for game play.
+The kickback is going to be in crypto currency.

+Why is that better then local points, gold or gems?
+Try to convert them to USD.
+Crypto currency You can convert to USD or EUR or bitcoin.

+## Shall I build my game on GARP only?
+We suggest no. Make a GARP version of Your game.
+We have developed templates for Construct 3 and Javascript, so it should be fairly easy to convert Your game to crypto currency.
+The Crypto is an emerging market, see this as an additional possibility to generate revenue for Your game.
+Currently we support Ether-1 and Atheios which are at writing at around 0.04 USD and 0.001 USD, but remember also bitcoin was at that level.
+So beside the kickback, You could see this as an interesting investment (note that this is no financial advise).

+## Now to the details
 We have designed a game resolution protocol (GARP) on top of websocket.
 This protocol has multiple purposes: